High Wire Wins $5.3 Million Multi-Site, Wi-Fi Refresh for Nationwide Retail Store Chain

-/EIN News/ -- BATAVIA, Ill., April 05, 2023 (GLOBE NEWSWIRE) -- High Wire Networks, Inc. (OTCQB: HWNI), a leading global provider of managed cybersecurity and technology enablement, was awarded a $5.3 million mobile Wi-Fi access refresh project for a nationwide retail store chain.
-The win was secured through one of High Wire’s premier global channel partners.
+BATAVIA, Ill., April 05, 2023 (GLOBE NEWSWIRE) -- High Wire Networks, Inc. HWNI, a leading global provider of managed cybersecurity and technology enablement, was awarded a $5.3 million mobile Wi-Fi access refresh project for a nationwide retail store chain.
+The win was secured through one of High Wire's premier global channel partners.

 As one of the world's largest technology resellers and integrators, the partner has now secured more than $35 million in projects for High Wire over the past several years under High Wire's innovative channel program that now spans more 600 partners worldwide.